-- Understand the meaning and basic components of a computer system. - Define and distinguish the Hardware and Software components of computer system. - Explain and identify different computing machines during the evolution of computer system. - Gain knowledge about five generations of computer system. - Explain the functions of a computer. - Identify and discuss the functional units of a computer system. - Identify the various inputs and output units and explain their purposes. - Understand the role of CPU and its components. - Understand the concepts and need of primary and secondary memories. - Discuss the advantages, limitations and applications of computers. - Understand the classification of computers.
+- 1. Understand the meaning and basic components of a computer system, - 2.
+Define and distinguish Hardware and Software components of computer system, - 3.
+Explain and identify different computing machines during the evolution of computer system, - 4.
+Gain knowledge about five generations of computer system, - 5.
+Explain the functions of a computer, - 6.
+Identify and discuss the functional Units of a computer system, - 7.
+Identify the various input and output Units and explain their purposes - 8.
+Understand the role of CPU and its components, - 9.
+Understand the concept and need of primary and secondary memory, - 10.
+Discuss the advantages, limitations and applications of computers, - 11.
+Understand the classification of computers, - 12.
+Distinguish the computers on the basis of purpose, technology and size